hipe/tmx/autonomous_component_system/doc/issues/028-parameters-normalize.md

   2) write values "into" a session-like object using (what look like) `attr_writer`s.

-the possible input sources:
+possible input sources might be:

-  1) an argument stream, off of which we will parse "passively" (stopping error-lessly at any first unrecotnized token)
+  1) an argument stream, off of which we will parse "passively" (stopping error-lessly at any first unrecognized token)

   2) a "parameters value reader" that allows random-access to "epistemic" meta-data about whether which values are known